tezos/tezos-mirror/docs/quebec/consensus.rst

 - the validator has revealed its nonce, and
 - the validator has been present during the cycle.

-Not giving rewards in case of missing revelations is not new as it is :ref:`adapted<random_seed_qena>` from Emmy*.
+Not giving rewards in case of missing revelations is not new as it is :ref:`adapted<random_seed_quebec>` from Emmy*.
 The second condition is new.
 We say that a delegate is *present* during a cycle if the attesting power (that is, the number of validator slots at the